gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/explanation/advanced.md

 ### Multiple tangents

 The [`jacobian`](@ref) and [`hessian`](@ref) operators compute matrices by repeatedly applying lower-level operators ([`pushforward`](@ref), [`pullback`](@ref) or [`hvp`](@ref)) to a set of tangents.
-Each of these tangents corresponds to a basis element of the appropriate vector space.
+The tangents usually correspond to basis elements of the appropriate vector space.
-We could call the lower-level operator on each tangent separately, but some packages ([ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl)) have optimized implementations for multiple tangents at once.
+We could call the lower-level operator on each tangent separately, but some packages ([ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl)) have optimized implementations to handle multiple tangents at once.

-This is often called "vector mode" AD, but we call it "batch mode" to avoid confusion with Julia's `Vector` type.
+This behavior is often called "vector mode" AD, but we call it "batch mode" to avoid confusion with Julia's `Vector` type.
-As a matter of fact, the optimal batch size (number of simultaneous tangents) is usually very small, so tangents are passed within an `NTuple` and not a `Vector`.
+As a matter of fact, the optimal batch size $B$ (number of simultaneous tangents) is usually very small, so tangents are passed within an `NTuple` and not a `Vector`.
+When the underlying vector space has dimension $N$, the operators `jacobian` and `hessian` process $\lceil N / B \rceil$ batches of size $B$ each.

-### Picking the batch size
+### Optimal batch size

-For every backend which does not support batch mode, the batch size is always set to 1.
+For every backend which does not support batch mode, the batch size is set to $B = 1$.
 But for [`AutoForwardDiff`](@extref ADTypes.AutoForwardDiff) and [`AutoEnzyme`](@extref ADTypes.AutoEnzyme), more complicated rules apply.

-Let $N$ denote the dimension of the vector space.
-If the backend object has a fixed batch size $B$, then
+If the backend object has a pre-determined batch size $B_0$, then we always set $B = B_0$.

-- When $N < B$, `jacobian` and `hessian` error.
-- Otherwise, they will process $\lceil N / B_0 \rceil$ batches of $B_0$ elements each.

-If the backend has no fixed batch size, then we rely
+In particular, this will throw errors when $N < B_0$.
+On the other hand, without a pre-determined batch size, we apply backend-specific heuristics to pick $B$ based on $N$.